-Accounts may be opened for under $100 in some states, and there are no income or age limits.
+Accounts may require minimum contributions as low as $15 in some states, and there are no income or age limits.
 529s can also be switched to a sibling if plans change, such as with a scholarship offer.
 You stay in control of the money, determining the amount and timing of withdrawals.

 Your 529 does not have to be with the state you live in, nor does the university your child attends.
 However, there may be fewer investment options and higher fees for out-of-state use.

-There are also income limits ($190,000 in modified adjusted gross income for married couples).
-Relatively low contribution amounts make Coverdell ESAs less useful by themselves, but they make a good complement to a 529 plan or other savings vehicle.
+There are also income limits ($220,000 in modified adjusted gross income for married couples).
+Relatively low contribution amounts make Coverdell ESAs less useful by themselves, but they make a good complement to a 529 plan or another savings vehicle.

 - Custodial Accounts –These can be savings accounts, or other investments, that are in your child's name but in your control as the custodian.
 There are few limitations on what you can contribute, they are easy to set up, and have no withdrawal limitations.

-Some universities offer pre-paid tuition plans, which are not savings plans per se, but do save money long-term by locking in your tuition at current rates.
+Some universities offer 529 prepaid tuition plans, which are not savings plans per se, but do save money long-term by locking in your tuition at current rates.
 If you know for sure your child is going to a participating university, this is a reasonable option.